eslint/rfcs/designs/2022-languages/README.md

 * After reading a file, ESLint passes the file information to `parse()` to create a raw parse result.
 * The raw parse result is then passed into `createSourceCode()` to create the `SourceCode` object that ESLint will use to interact with the code.

 ### The `validateOptions()` Method

 The intent of this method is to validate the `languageOptions` object as specified in a config.
-With flat config, all of the options in `languageOptions` are related to JavaScript and are currently validated [inside of `FlatConfigArray`](https://github.com/eslint/eslint/blob/f89403553b31d24f4fc841424cc7dcb8c3ef689f/lib/config/flat-config-array.js#L180).
-With this proposal, that validation will instead need to be based on the `language` specified in the config, which will require retrieving the associated language object and calling the `validateOptions()` method.
+With flat config, all of the options in `languageOptions` are related to JavaScript and are currently validated [inside of the schema](https://github.com/eslint/eslint/blob/6380c87c563be5dc78ce0ddd5c7409aaf71692bb/lib/config/flat-config-schema.js#L445).
+With this proposal, that validation will instead need to be based on the `language` specified in the config, which will require retrieving the associated language object and calling the `validateOptions()` method [inside of `FlatConfigArray`](https://github.com/eslint/eslint/blob/f89403553b31d24f4fc841424cc7dcb8c3ef689f/lib/config/flat-config-array.js#L180).

 The `validateOptions()` method must throw an error if any part of the `languageOptions` object is invalid.